 Establish boundaries on space and interaction with others in your household such as your kids, partners, spouses, or parents.
 While you may not necessarily need to keep normal office hours at this point, you will find times when you need to concentrate without interruption.
 You might consider setting up blocks of time for when your family members or those in your household agree to not interrupt your work.
 You can also rotate blocks of available time with other adults in your household.

-If your partner or spouse leaves home to go into an actual workplace, you may want to consider allowing another adult—preferably a trusted family member or friend who has also been quarantining during coronavirus—to give you a helping hand.
+If your partner or spouse leaves home to go into an actual workplace, you may want to consider allowing another adult—preferably a trusted family member or friend who is virus-free—to give you a helping hand.

 Another idea is to share child care with a group of neighbors who are also working from home so you can maximize your productivity during your blocks of time off child duty.